 To exit: Using the TOP or BOTTOM softkey buttons, scroll to and highlight the selection Go to main menu.
 Press the CENTER softkey button.
-The unit will exit the Rescue Options menu screen and return to the AED Main Menu.
+The unit will exit the Rescue options menu screen and return to the AED Main Menu.

-→ CPR Breathing
+⇒ CPR Breathing

-The CPR breathing option allows the user to enable or disable the CPR breathing coaching prompts during CPR.
+The CPR breathing option allows the user to set the AED's default CPR setting to include or not include CPR breathing coaching prompts during CPR.